OpenPecha/archived/README.md

 # Projects

-OpenPecha-dev follows the principles of [Mikko's Pyramid of Goodness](https://medium.com/art-technology/the-pyramid-of-goodness-for-research-and-development-organizations-78ffc28c131f) and loosely Shopify's GSD.
+OpenPecha-dev combines [Mikko's Pyramid of Goodness](https://medium.com/art-technology/the-pyramid-of-goodness-for-research-and-development-organizations-78ffc28c131f) and Shopify's GSD.
+You can contact the team in our [Discord Channel](https://discord.gg/PrwMzqXm).

 ## Ongoing Programs